kode-dev/assessment_feed_list_1/README.md

 This repository contains components to render a feed of support cases, along with a dummy API to fetch these cases from a data store.

+Feel free to ask your interviewer any questions you may have as you work through this.

 ## Getting Started
 ### Running the test server